< !--Google Tag Manager-- > General Information | Utah Valley University Academic Catalog

 Utah Valley University was established as Central Utah Vocational School in September 1941 with the primary function of providing war production training.
 Post-war training needs found the school offering programs throughout the region and at the Utah County Fairgrounds.
 The three school districts within Utah County combined efforts to purchase a thirteen-acre site close to Provo High School.

 In 1963, the name was changed to Utah Trade Technical Institute to emphasize its growing role in technical training.
-The name change to Utah Technical College at Provo in 1967 was accompanied by the authority to award the Associate in Applied Science Degree.
-The Associate in Science Degree was added in 1972.
+The name change to Utah Technical College at Provo in 1967 was accompanied by the authority to award the Associate of Applied Science Degree.
+The Associate of Science Degree was added in 1972.

 In 1993, the name was changed to Utah Valley State College reflecting the change in mission to offer high demand bachelor's degrees.